Arch2490/12-Eyes-Surface-Exposed-Stronghold-1.17.1-Unique/README.md

 # 12-Eyes-Surface-Exposed-Stronghold-1.17.1-Unique
-List of 8 seeds and their sister seeds containing a Surface Exposed Stronghold with a 12 eye
+List of 8 seeds and their sister seeds containing a Surface Exposed Stronghold with a 12 eye (I dont think i checked all the seeds for Surface exposed strongholds but its a good chunk of it)

 #
 # INFO